-Gemma Chan, Olivia Palermo and Maggie Gyllenhaal are just a handful who regularly book in with Daniel ahead of red carpet events and magazine cover shoots (it's safe to say no one does a bold look as chicly).
+You might know Daniel Martin as the man behind Meghan Markle's elegantly effortless makeup.
+But he has legions of other celebrity clients vying for a spot in his chair, too.
+Gemma Chan, Michelle Yeoh, and Maggie Gyllenhaal are just a handful who regularly book in with Daniel ahead of red carpet events and magazine cover shoots (it's safe to say no one does both the natural and bold looks as chicly).
 But Daniel's other role as global director of artistry and education at skincare brand TATCHA means his knowledge of how to achieve glowing skin is also second to none.

-This week I caught up with Daniel IRL and learned so many easy tips for nailing natural and effortless skin and makeup this summer.
+So, I caught up with Daniel IRL to learn the best tips for nailing natural, effortless skin and makeup this summer.

 There's a reason why your foundation or concealer separates and goes patchy or cakey in the summer, and it's all in the formula.
 Daniel always adapts makeup to the type of skincare he's using.
 For instance, if your skincare features a bunch of oils and you're using a lightweight, water-based concealer or foundation, it'll slip and slide, as the two tend to repel each other.

 The solution?
 "I always use water-based skincare and work with water-based foundations and concealers," said Daniel.
-He loves to prep clients' skin with The Water Cream, £63, and really rates the new NARS Light Reflecting Foundation, £37.50, which he says is lightweight and looks great in photos.
+He loves to prep clients' skin with The Water Cream, £65, and really rates the NARS Light Reflecting Foundation, £39, which he says is lightweight and looks great in photos.
 "Switching to water-based products, particularly in the summer, is what will stop your makeup from breaking up."

-Skint tints are everywhere right now as more of us are ready to ditch the heavy foundation ahead of summer.
+These days, skin tints are everywhere as more of us are ready to ditch the heavy foundation ahead of summer.
 From Trinny London to Rimmel, they provide lightweight coverage that makes skin look like skin.
 They're not the best option for everyone, though.
 "Skin tints are great if you have good skin and you want to balance out or neutralise any redness," said Daniel, "but for someone who suffers with breakouts, for example, they might want something with a bit more pigment — and I'd know, I grew up with cystic acne."

 If you like the light feel of tints but want more coverage, Daniel has a top tip.
 Simply apply your skin tint all over (either using your fingers or a dense brush) and spot-treat with concealer where you think you need it the most.
 That might be around your nose, on top of active breakouts, scars or under your eyes.
 Just use a fluffy concealer brush (like XX Revolution The Authority Fluffy Concealer Brush, £6) to diffuse the concealer into skin so that it looks natural.